-An extension on this checklist is the development of score assessment.
+The result section demonstrates the score for each element as well as the overall score.
 The score assessment would be weighted according to the importance of each dimension as well as the type of questions (either policies and procedures or practices).
-Audit firms may receive scores for each dimension as shown in Figure 4.
+Audit firms may receive scores for each dimension as shown in Figure 7.

-Figure 4: ISQC1 Self-assessment score
+Figure 7: ISQC1 Self-assessment Score

 Once the determination of the scores of each dimensions has been calculated, audit firms will received the overall score.
-This score is ranked into five different scales (refer to Figure 5).
+This score is ranked into five different scales (refer to Figure 8).
 The overall assessment score indicates the firm's overall assessment of meeting the ISQC 1.